 3. Improve the receivables process

-In order to shorten the receivables period, the company needs to have a good collections system in place.
+In order to shorten the receivables period, organizations need to have a good collections system in place.
 One important aspect of working capital is to send out invoices as soon as possible.
-Companies should reassess invoicing processes to eliminate inefficiencies that may be causing delays in sending invoices to your debtors (manual processing, lost invoices, high volume of invoices to manage etc.).
-Professional services firm, Deloitte recommends using technology to deliver invoices electronically in order to speed up billing and collection, and ultimately shorten the cash conversion cycle.
-It’s also vital to ensure that invoices are accurate before they are sent to your debtors to avoid delays in getting paid.
-Maintaining an accurate debtors ledger ensures that you are on top of debtor collection dates and can send timely reminders to your customers regarding payment.
+Companies should reassess invoicing processes in order to eliminate inefficiencies that may be causing delays in sending invoices to your debtors.
+Such inefficiencies may include manual processing, lost invoices, and high volume of invoices to manage.
+Professional services firm, Deloitte recommends using accounts receivable technology to deliver invoices electronically in order to speed up billing and collection, and ultimately shorten the cash conversion cycle.
+It is also vital to ensure that invoices are accurate before they are sent to your debtors to avoid delays in payments.
+Maintaining an accurate debtor’s ledger ensures that you are on top of debtor collection dates and can send timely reminders to your customers regarding payment.

 4. Manage debtors effectively

-The best way to ensure you have working capital is to make sure money is coming in on time.
-Reassessing your contracts and credit terms with debtors may be necessary to make sure you are not giving debtors too big a window to pay for goods and services – as this may be impacting negatively on your own company’s cash flow.
+The best way to ensure you have enough working capital available is to make sure money is coming in on time.
+Reassessing your contracts and credit terms with debtors may be necessary to make sure you are not giving debtors too big a window to pay for goods and services, as this may be impacting negatively on your own company’s cash flow.
 CFOs should review credit terms with company management to ensure that the level of credit being offered to debtors is appropriate for your company’s cash flow needs.
-To reduce bad debts, you should implement more rigorous credit checks and ensure that effective credit control procedures are in place to chase late-paying customers.
+To reduce bad debts, you should implement more rigorous credit checks and ensure that effective credit control procedures are in place for chasing late-paying customers.